KirstChat/KirstChat/README.md

 [Thorin and Company](https://github.com/KirstChat/thorin-and-company-updated) - Practical Python Module
 - HTML/CSS/Bootstrap/JavaScript/Python/Flask

+[Task Manager App](https://github.com/KirstChat/flask-mini-project) - Data Centric Development Module
+- HTML/CSS/Materialize/jQuery/Python/Flask/MongoDB
 ---

 ### Udemy Projects

-I'm also currently enrolled in two Udemy courses:
+I'm also currently enrolled in three Udemy courses:

 - Advanced CSS and Sass: Flexbox, Grid, Animations and More! by Jonas Schmendtmann
 - 20 Web Projects with Vanilla JavaScript by Brad Traversy
+- 100 Days of Python by Dr Angela Yu

+On completion of the Full Stack Web Development Diploma, I will start these courses to further advance my skills as a developer 💪